Name

 Pre War

-Percy Charles Peacock was born in St Pauls Walden in 1893, the son of Ellen Peacock.
+Percy was born in 1893 in St Pauls Walden, Herts., his mother was Ellen Peacock.

 Wartime Service

-On 21 Mar 1918 the German Spring Offensive began.
-The Herts Regt were part of 116th Brigade, 39th Division, VII Corps in the 5th Army.
-At 1.45pm that day, the 116th was placed under the orders of the 16th Division which had been very heavily attacked and virtually annihilated.
-They moved forward during the afternoon towards the retreating line of the 16th Division and took up positions north, east and south-east of Villers Faucon which is north-east of Peronne, being under heavy enemy bombardment.
-On 22 March the Herts were heavily engaged in the recapture of St. Emilie, but later in the day retreated to a line near Tincourt.
+On the 21st March 1918 when the German offensive began, the Herts were part of 116th Brigade, 39th Division, VII Corps in the 5th Army.
+At 1.45pm that day, the 116th was placed under the orders of the 16 Division which had been very heavily attacked and virtually annihilated.
+The Herts moved forward during the afternoon towards the retreating line of the 16th Division and took up positions north, east and south-east of Villers Faucon which is north-east of Peronne.
+On the 22nd March the Herts were heavily engaged in the recapture of St. Emilie, but later in the day retreated to a line near Tincourt.
 Much confused fighting occurred during the retreat and many casualties were suffered.
-It was during this period that Percy was reported Missing and his death was later presumed to be 22 Mar 1918.

 Additional Information